flowr-analysis/flowr/wiki/Dataflow Graph.md

      ```ts
+     /**
+      * The dataflow information is continuously updated during the dataflow analysis
+      * and holds its current state for the respective subtree processed.
+      */
      export interface DataflowInformation extends DataflowCfgInformation {
          /** References that have not been identified as read or write and will be so on higher */
          unknownReferences: readonly IdentifierReference[]